ftrou/Decodifier3.1/README.md

 DeCodifier changed the shape of the edit.
 Instead of stopping at the obvious calculator source file, it surfaced the real behavioral anchors: the interactive calculator implementation and the host-side mirrored logic that simulates and routes calculator behavior.
 That turned what looked like a single-file patch into a coordinated update across both execution paths.

 As a result, Codex was less likely to trust the first plausible file and more likely to patch the actual behavior surfaces that needed to stay aligned.
-The final change added new math operations while keeping the tool-facing simulation in sync with the real calculator implementation, with focused verification on both sides..
+The final change added new math operations while keeping the tool-facing simulation in sync with the real calculator implementation, with focused verification on both sides.
+In that run, DeCodifier surfaced both the guest calculator implementation and the mirrored bridge logic, which prevented a one-sided patch.

 You can also test retrieval locally from the CLI: